rahmatadistiapro/BearScript/README.md

 Goals: to be fun, helpful, make people laugh, teach about coding, and make people have a great day

 it is designed to be fun not some serious politics or group meeting in the mailing lists i want to give happiness not learning the programming for you to get a job then money just pure happiness

+and one of BearScript philosophy's are:
+-- Learning Should Be Joyful --
+-- Learning Should Always Teach You To Be practical --